MohammedBoure/Shoppica-BackEnd/docs/en/category.md

 # Categories API Documentation

 This document provides detailed information about the Categories API endpoints implemented in the Flask Blueprint `categories`.
 Each endpoint is described with its purpose, HTTP method, required authentication, inputs, outputs, and possible error responses.
+The API interacts with the `categories` table in a SQLite database via the `CategoryManager` class.

 ## Authentication
-- Endpoints for adding (`POST /categories`), updating (`PUT /categories/<int:category_id>`), and deleting (`DELETE /categories/<int:category_id>`) categories require admin privileges, enforced by the `@admin_required` decorator.
+- Endpoints for adding (`POST /categories`), updating (`PUT /categories/<int:category_id>`), and deleting (`DELETE /categories/<int:category_id>`) categories require admin privileges, enforced by the `@admin_required` decorator, which checks for a valid `user_id` and `is_admin=True` in the session.
-- Endpoints for retrieving a specific category (`GET /categories/<int:category_id>`), retrieving categories by parent (`GET /categories/parent`), and retrieving all categories (`GET /categories`) do not require authentication, allowing public access to category data.
+- Endpoints for retrieving a specific category (`GET /categories/<int:category_id>`), retrieving categories by parent (`GET /categories/parent`), retrieving all categories (`GET /categories`), and searching categories (`GET /categories/search`) are publicly accessible without authentication.
 - The `CategoryManager` class handles all database interactions for category-related operations.

 ---